TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Detailed-Design/Central-Computer.md

 ## Overview of Proposed Solution
 <div align="center"> <img src= "/Documents/Images/rpi_4b.jpg" width="550" height="400"> <div align="left"> <br>
 The Raspberry Pi 4 Model B is the ideal candidate for the central computer in the drone tracking system due to its compact form factor, versatility, and sufficient processing power to meet system requirements.
-The following specifications highlight key features that make the Raspberry Pi 4 Model B well-suited for this application:
+The following specifications highlight key features that make the Raspberry Pi 4 Model B well suited for this application:

 ### Nice to Haves
 + 2 USB 2.0 Ports: Serves as reliable interfaces for local programming and debugging, offering an alternative to SSH access when needed.